fsxmanu/dynamics-for-dev/README.md

 ## Release Notes

+### 0.6.0

+Downloading WebResources now possible by right clicking a folder in your project

 ### 0.5.0

 Initial release.
-Uplaoding WebResource to Dynamics now possible
+Uploading WebResource to Dynamics now possible